Charlestown, Boston: History

 During the Civil War, over 26,000 men joined the Union Army and Navy at the Navy Yard, which was also responsible for constructing some of the most famous vessels of the conflict: the Merrimack, the Hartford, and the Monadnock.
 Following the war, the city commissioned Martin Milmore to construct its civil war memorial, dedicated in 1872 and still standing in the community's Training Field.

 The city developed a water supply from the Mystic Lakes and, on October 7, 1873, a vote was held to determine whether Charlestown should leave Middlesex County and join Boston as part of Suffolk County.
-Out of its 32,040 residents, 2240 voted in support of the merger and 1947 opposed.
+Out of its 32,040 residents, 2,240 voted in support of the merger and 1,947 opposed.
 Boston residents also approved the question, 5,960–1,868.
 Charlestown's separate city government was dissolved the next year.

 During the early 1960s, the city initiated plans to demolish and redevelop sixty percent of the housing in Charlestown.
 In 1963, the Boston Redevelopment Authority (BRA) held a town meeting to discuss their development plans with the community.
 The BRA's dealings with Boston's West End had created an atmosphere of distrust towards urban renewal in Boston, and Charlestown residents opposed the plan by an overwhelming majority.
 By 1965, the plan had been reduced to tearing down only eleven percent of the neighborhood, as well as the removal of the elevated rail tracks.

 Throughout the 1960s until the mid-1990s, Charlestown was infamous for its Irish Mob presence.
 Charlestown's McLaughlin Brothers were involved in a gang war with neighboring Somerville's Winter Hill Gang, during the Irish Mob Wars of the 1960s.
 In the late 1980s, however, Charlestown underwent a massive Yuppie gentrification process similar to that of the South End.
 Drawn to its proximity to downtown and its colonial, red-brick, row-house housing stock, similar to that of Beacon Hill, many yuppie and upper-middle-class professionals moved to the neighborhood.
 In the late 1990s, additional gentrification took place, similar to that in neighboring Somerville.
-Today the neighborhood is a mix of yuppies, upper-middle-class and middle-class residents, housing projects, and a large working-class Irish-American demographic and culture that is still predominant.
+Today the neighborhood is a mix of yuppies, upper-middle-class and middle-class residents, housing projects, and a small working-class.